laneboysrc/rc-headless-transmitter/docs/configurator.md

 Ideally the protocol that a *headless transmitter bridge* provides to the *configurator* is equivalent, or at least very similar, to the native transport protocols supported by the *headless transmitter*.

-### Websocket to nRF/UART bridge
+### WebSocket to nRF/UART bridge

-The cheapest way to build a bridge with a HTTP/Websocket interface is by using **ESP8266** modules.
+The cheapest way to build a bridge with a HTTP/WebSocket interface is by using **ESP8266** modules.
 The older ESP8266 modules have only a UART interface and not a lot of memory, but newer versions provide access to an SPI port that would allow direct interfacing with a nRF24L01 module.

 In order to relief the ESP8266 firmware from the real-time requirements of dealing with the nRF24L01 module, the current bridge implementation uses a nRF51822 module with integrated ARM microcontroller to perform the real-time nRF protocol, sending and receiving information over UART to the ESP8266.

-The current *Websocket to nRF bridge* is powered from a single, small Li-Ion cell.
+Unfortunately the ESP8266 can not implement a HTTPS server using TLS encryption.
+TLS is required so that the web-app, which is required to be hosted via HTTPS to access off-line features like ServiceWorker, can access it via secure WebSocket.
+We therefore abandoned the ESP8266 implementation.
+An old, HTTP-based, version can still be found in the project's commit history.

+Luckily with the rise of single-board computers (SBC) like the Rasberry Pi, a more powerful alternative is at hand.
+We opted for the **Orange Pi Zero**.
+It costs only USD 7 plus shipping (256 MBytes RAM version, good enough for our purpose).
+It has built-in Wi-Fi that works just fine as Access Point.

+On the **Orange Pi Zero** we can install **Armbian**, an **Ubuntu-based OS**, use **NGINX** as web-server serving HTTPS with a self-signed certificate, and run a **NodeJS** program to interface with the nRF51822 module over UART.

 In order to minimize interference between Wi-Fi and the nRF protocol, we run Wi-Fi on Channel 11. the nRF protocol uses mostly the lower channels of the 2.4 GHz ISM band.

-The *Websocket to nRF bridge* can also easily be simulated using NodeJS.
-This allows development of the *Web app* without using actual hardware.
+The *WebSocket bridge* can also be simulated using NodeJS.
+This allows development of the *web-app* without using actual hardware.